xl4624/covid-visualization/README.md

 To use this project, follow these steps:

-1. Run the `covid_data_visualization.py` script using Python 3.
-The script will generate a choropleth map and display it in your web browser.
+1. Run any of the python files.
+The scripts will generate a choropleth map and display it in your web browser.
-2. If you want to customize the visualization, you can modify the `covid_data.csv` file.
+2. If you want to customize the data, you can modify the `covid_data.csv` file.

 ## License